 Kellow further states that “In New York, for instance, it’s well known that there is a reluctance for many teachers to commit to the extra time and care needed to train dramatic voices.
 Generally, lyric voices turn into finished products much sooner, and teachers who desperately crave a reputation in the business for turning out top talents, perhaps can’t be blamed for focusing on lighter voices.”

-I am not completely in agreement with their opinions, but neither do I want to set out to debate the insights and views of two respected artists, opting instead for sharing my own findings by way of opening up the discussion.
+I am not completely in agreement with those opinions, nor do I want to set out to debate the insights and views of two respected artists.
+I’m opting instead for sharing my own findings by way of opening up the discussion.

 I then went on a brief search trying to find an answer to the questions I had asked myself.
 Laboriously I came up with some snippets of information.